usc-isi-i2/wikidata-fuzzy-search/README.md

 ```
 cd backend
 ```
-Create a virtual environment and install the requirements (on Windows, don't use Python 3.8 yet - as of January 2020, since not all packages have precompiled binary wheels.
-Python 3.7 works fine):
+Create a virtual environment in the `env` directory and install the requirements (on Windows, don't use Python 3.8 yet - as of January 2020, since not all packages have precompiled binary wheels.
+Python 3.7 works fine.
+Replace `py` with `python3` if you don't have the Python Launcher installed).
 ```
+py -m venv env --prompt="wikidata"
 pip install -r requirements.txt
 ```